MiChaelinzo/ant-media/README.md

 For audio sharing, you will need to implement additional functionality in the onMessage method to handle audio streams.
 You can use a third-party library such as WebRTC to handle real-time audio streaming.

+ This code is an implementation of a WebSocket handler for the Ant Media Server.
+Specifically, it is a plugin that handles player communication.
+When a player connects to the Ant Media Server, this plugin adds the player's session to a set of active sessions.
+When a player disconnects, this plugin removes the player's session from the set of active sessions.
+When a player sends a message, this plugin broadcasts the message to all other active sessions.

+To use this code, you need to add it as a plugin to your Ant Media Server configuration.
+You can do this by placing the compiled plugin JAR file in the plugins directory of your Ant Media Server installation.
+You also need to modify the server.xml configuration file to include the plugin configuration.
+You can refer to the Ant Media Server documentation for more details on how to configure plugins.

+Once the plugin is configured and running, it will handle player communication for your Ant Media Server.
+Players will be able to send messages to each other using WebSocket connections.
+Additionally, if a player sends a message starting with "AUDIO:", this plugin will broadcast the audio data to all other active sessions.

  #### screensharing.java

   #### Description